southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Marriage license requirements are consistent across all 66 counties in South Dakota.
 Couples who wish to marry in South Dakota can obtain a marriage license by following several general steps.

 Step 1.
-Meet the Rules of Eligibility
+Meet the Rules of Eligibility.

 Note: Blood tests are not required for marriage in South Dakota.